About the IPL day

 This joint day is compulsory for all first year students and is a part of KI's over arching plan for IPL, thus an important part of the students' professional and interprofessional development.

-Health is the theme for the day and in the morning there will be lectures representing different views on Health and Interprofessional teamwork.
+Health & Patient Safety are the themes for the day and in the morning there will be lectures representing different views on Health and Interprofessional teamwork.

 The afternoon consists of learning activities in groups of 25-30 students which will be facilitated by two facilitators from different programmes.